SpikeInterface/spikeinterface/doc/modules/generation.rst

     spatial rules
   * templates shape are quite simple but can be controlled by many parameters (spheric/elipis, time dynamic, spatial propagation).
-  * spiketrains are poisoniam like distribution but then can be externaly given.
+  * spiketrains are Poisson like distribution but then can be externaly given.
   * there are helper functions to inject over synchronous spikes.
   * noises are gaussian and a covariance can be added on top of it using noise spatial decay.
   * The static and drifting recording are *'lazy'* : traces are generated on the fly (aka on demand).